ndm13/aid-embed-fix/readme.md

 | `/profile/:username`   | ![A screenshot of a Discord embed: title text 'AI Dungeon'; description 'AI Dungeon, an infinitely generated text adventure...'; a small image to the right side showing a screenshot of the homepage](/screenshots/standard.png) | ![A screenshot of a Discord embed: site name 'AI Dungeon Profile': title text 'aidungeon'; description 'Official AI Dungeon account.'; a small image to the right side showing the AI Dungeon logo profile icon'](/screenshots/aidungeon.png)                                                                                                                                                                                                                                                                                                                                                                    |

 ## Releases
-This project is currently being built for Linux, with a `.tar.gz` configured and ready to go on the [latest release](https://github.com/ndm13/aid-embed-fix/releases/latest).
-This is used to build a [Docker image](https://github.com/ndm13/aid-embed-fix/pkgs/container/aid-embed-fix) hosted on `ghcr.io`.
+This project builds a [Docker image](https://github.com/ndm13/aid-embed-fix/pkgs/container/aid-embed-fix) for every [release](https://github.com/ndm13/aid-embed-fix/releases/latest).
+These images are hosted on `ghcr.io`.

 ## Deployment
 ### Docker (preferred)